cicerolima/czlima-academic/content/publication/2018_EMBRAPA_BOOK/index.md

 ---
-title: 'Potencial de mitigação de gases de efeito estufa das ações de descarbonização da produção de soja até 2030'
+title: 'Projeções de Impactos dos Sistemas iLPF sobre Mudanças no Uso da Terra no Brasil'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Camila Estevam
   - admin
-  - Eduardo Pavão
-  - Eduardo Assad
-  - Talita P. Pinto
+  - Angelo C. Gurgel
+  - Joaguim J. M. Guilhoto

 # Author notes (optional)
 #author_notes:
 #  - 'Equal contribution'
 #  - 'Equal contribution'

-date: '2022-01-01'
+date: '2018-06-01'
 doi: ''

 # Schedule page publish date (NOT publication's date).